-Direct Foreign Securities Investment Risks - In its implementation of the International Equity and Global Equity strategies, Confluence may utilize Foreign Securities listed on securities exchanges outside of the U.S. Securities traded in foreign markets have often (though not always) performed differently from securities traded in the U.S. Because there may be fewer investors on foreign exchanges and a smaller number of securities traded each day, it may be more difficult to buy and sell securities on those exchanges.
-Also, it is often more expensive for investors to buy, sell and hold securities in certain foreign markets than in the United States.
-Settlement and clearance procedures in certain foreign markets differ significantly from those in the U.S. Foreign settlement and clearance procedures and trade regulations also may involve certain risks (such as delays in payment for or delivery of securities) not typically associated with the settlement of U.S. investments.
+Direct Foreign Securities Investment Risks - In its implementation of the International Equity and Global Equity strategies, Confluence may utilize Foreign Securities listed on securities exchanges outside of the United States.
+Securities traded in foreign markets have often (though not always) performed differently from securities traded in the United States.
+Because there may be fewer investors on foreign exchanges and a smaller number of securities traded each day, it may be more difficult to buy and sell securities on those exchanges.
+Also, it is often more expensive for investors to buy, sell, and hold securities in certain foreign markets than in the United States.
+Settlement and clearance procedures in certain foreign markets differ significantly from those in the United States.
+Foreign settlement and clearance procedures and trade regulations also may involve certain risks (such as delays in payment for or delivery of securities) not typically associated with the settlement of U.S. investments.
 At times, settlements in certain foreign countries have not kept pace with the number of securities transactions.
 These problems may make it difficult for Confluence to carry out transactions.
-If a transaction implemented by Confluence on behalf of an investor cannot settle or is delayed in settling, the investor may miss attractive investment opportunities and certain of its assets may be uninvested with no return earned thereon for some period.
+If a transaction implemented by Confluence on behalf of an investor cannot settle or is delayed in settling, the investor may miss attractive investment opportunities and certain assets may be uninvested with no return earned thereon for some period.
 If a transaction implemented by Confluence on behalf of an investor cannot settle or is delayed in settling, the investor may lose money if the value of the security then declines.
 Confluence may need to use brokers and counterparties that are less well capitalized, and custody and registration of assets in some countries can be unreliable.
-The possibility of fraud, negligence, undue influence being exerted by the issuer or refusal to recognize ownership exists in some foreign markets, and, along with other factors, could result in ownership registration being completely lost.
+The possibility of fraud, negligence, undue influence being exerted by the issuer, or refusal to recognize ownership exists in some foreign markets, and, along with other factors, could result in ownership registration being completely lost.
 Also, in addition to withholding taxes on investment income, some countries may impose differential capital gains taxes on foreign investors.
+Securities in certain non-U.S. countries may be less liquid, more volatile, and less subject to governmental supervision than in the U.S. The value of these securities may be affected by changes in currency rates, application of a country's specific tax laws, changes in government administration, sanctions programs, trading halts or suspensions on foreign stock exchanges, and economic and monetary policy.